Welcome

 • Actual notice: The purchaser actually knows of the interest.

-• Imputed notice: The purchaser's agent (e.g., solicitor) has actual or constructive notice, which is attributed to the purchaser.
+• Imputed notice: The purchaser's agent (e.g., solicitor or surveyor) has actual or constructive notice; this is attributed to the purchaser.

 Key Term: actual notice